Atlanta shootings put focus on year of heightened violence against Asian communities in the West

 The South Korean Foreign Ministry said Wednesday that four people of Korean descent were among the victims.
-Secretary of State Antony Blinken, who was already in Seoul on a diplomatic trip, said Wednesday that he was “horrified by this violence” and offered “deepest condolences to the families and friends” of the victims.
+U.S. Secretary of State Antony Blinken, who was already in Seoul on a diplomatic trip, said Wednesday that he was “horrified by this violence” and offered “deepest condolences to the families and friends” of the victims.

-The Biden administration has struck a different tone than did former president Donald Trump, who critics say stoked anti-Asian sentiment with inflammatory rhetoric regarding the coronavirus, which he often called the “China Virus.”
+The Biden administration has struck a different tone than did former president Donald Trump, who critics say stoked anti-Asian sentiment with inflammatory rhetoric regarding the coronavirus, which he often called the “China virus.”
 The pandemic has stoked anti-Asian sentiment in a number of Western countries.

 Eight killed, including six Asian women, in Atlanta-area spa shootings; suspect arrested after manhunt